LxLeChat/PSGalleryModule/README.md

 It will retrieve all module where the module id starts with PSC

 ## Example
+Retrieve all modules named psclassutils.
+In this example, it will return all the published versions of this particular module.
+Get-PSGModuleInfo -Module 'psclassutils'

+Retrieve the infos for the latest published version of the psclassutils module, and display only the id,version,authors,description and total downloadcount
 Get-PSGModuleInfo -Module 'psclassutils' -LatestVersion | select id,version,authors,description,@{l='DllCount';e={$_.downloadcount.'#text'}}

 ```